techiferous/tabulous/REFERENCE.md

       renderer :default
     end

-There are three other renderers you can use:
+There are four other renderers you can use:

 * **:html5** -- uses nav tags instead of divs
-* **:bootstrap** -- generates markup compatible with Twitter Bootstrap; it uses the "nav-tabs" class
+* **:bootstrap** -- generates markup compatible with Twitter Bootstrap; it creates a ul tag with a "nav-tabs" class
-* **:bootstrap_pill** -- generates markup compatible with Twitter Bootstrap; it uses the "nav-pills" class
+* **:bootstrap_pill** -- generates markup compatible with Twitter Bootstrap; it creates a ul tag with a "nav-pills" class
+* **:bootstrap_navbar** -- generates markup compatible with Twitter Bootstrap's navbar; it creates a ul tag with a "navbar-nav" class

 If this doesn't suit your needs, you can write your own custom renderer.
 Here's an example of a custom renderer class: